Ocoee: Officer who fired into wrong home

-ORANGE COUNTY, Fla. - A former Ocoee police officer who fired into a home he was sent to due to a dispatcher’s error is set to be sentenced Thursday.
+ORANGE COUNTY, Fla. - A former Ocoee police officer who fired into a home he was sent to due to a dispatcher’s error was sentenced Thursday.

 Carlos Anglero was convicted in January of shooting into a building.
 He testified that he saw the homeowner inside with a gun and feared for his life.